processing/processing/core/README.md

 inside main, will know the screen that's being used for the app

 #### Questions/To Do
+- bad idea, or worst idea, to have 'surface' var in PGraphics?
+_ do we need canDraw() anymore?
+- Can we remove while() loop that waits until defaultSize is set false?
 - Does init() need to go away, because it's not going to work in any other setting?
 Because a surface must first be created, the init() method on its own will be a mess.
 - If Frame/Canvas are moved to another display, will the display object update?
 - Does sun.awt.noerasebackground (in PApplet) help flicker?